MrR0807/Java_Notes/Spring-Security-In-Action/Spring-Security-In-Action.md

 To allow the user to access resources, the code resulting from step 1 is the client’s proof that the user authenticated.
 You guessed correctly, this is why this is called the authorization code grant type.
 Now the client calls the authorization server with the code to get the token.

 In many cases, these first two steps create confusion.
-People are generally puzzled about why the flow needs two calls to the authorization server and two different tokens—the authorization code and an access token.
+People are generally puzzled about why the flow needs two calls to the authorization server and two different tokens — the authorization code and an access token.
 Take a moment to understand this:
-* The authorization server generates the first code as proof that the user directlyinteracted with it.
+* The authorization server generates the first code as proof that the user directly interacted with it.
 The client receives this code and has to authenticate again using it and its credentials to obtain an access token.
 * The client uses the second token to access resources on the resource server.

 So why didn’t the authorization server directly return the second token (access token)?
 Well, OAuth 2 defines a flow called the implicit grant type where the authorization server directly returns an access token.
 The **implicit grant type** is not enumerated in this section because it’s usage **is not recommended**, and most authorization servers today don’t allow it.
 The simple fact that the authorization server would call the redirect URI directly with an access token without making sure that it was indeed the right client receiving that token makes the flow less secure.
 By sending an authorization code first, the client has to prove again who they are by using their credentials to obtain an access token.
 The client makes a final call to get an access token and sends